vinzcamp8/MikroTik-Monitor-Container/README.md

-# MikroTik Monitoring with Container feature
+# MikroTik Monitoring with Grafana Dashboard
 Aiming to have a beautiful Grafana Dashboard to monitor a MikroTik device?\
-You are in the right place!
+You are in the right place, [see preview at the end of the page](#dashboard-screen).

-Monitoring  MikroTik using 3 Containers (SNMP Exporter + Prometheus + Grafana).\
-[MikroTik Container](https://help.mikrotik.com/docs/display/ROS/Container) is available in RouterOS from v7.\
+In this project we will use MikroTik Container to monitor the MikroTik itself.\
-Using it to monitor the MikroTik itself reduce the costs and complexity derived from deploying a new dedicated machine for the same objective.\
+Using it reduce the costs and complexity derived from using/deploying a dedicated machine for the same objective.

+DISCLAIMER: [MikroTik Container](https://help.mikrotik.com/docs/display/ROS/Container) is a MikroTik feature available from RouterOS v7, you can [update](https://help.mikrotik.com/docs/display/ROS/Upgrading+and+installation#:~:text=using%20this%20method.-,Manual%20upgrade%20process,-First%20step%20%2D%20visit) yours if lower.

+We can monitor MikroTik using 3 Containers (SNMP Exporter + Prometheus + Grafana).\
 [SNMP Exporter](https://hub.docker.com/r/prom/snmp-exporter), [Prometheus](https://hub.docker.com/r/prom/prometheus) and [Grafana](https://hub.docker.com/r/grafana/grafana) are a well known stack of tools that enable to monitor any type of device with appropriate configurations.\
-In this scenario the metrics are retrieved in real time with SNMP, Prometheus act as timeseries database with query and Grafana had that sweet dashboards.\
+In this scenario the metrics are retrieved in real time with SNMP, Prometheus act as timeseries database with query and Grafana had that sweet dashboards.

-In my configuration I have a MikroTik RouterBoard L009UiGS (ARM) with ROS v7.12 but the steps are very general and almost equal for every version.\
+In my configuration I have a MikroTik RouterBoard L009UiGS (ARM) with ROS v7.12 but the steps are very general and almost equal for every version.
 # Setup steps
-First of all Enable SNMP on MikroTik in IP->SNMP, tick the box and leave others as default.\
+First of all Enable SNMP on MikroTik in IP->SNMP, tick the box and leave others as default.
 ## 1. MikroTik activate Container feature
 First of all we have to activate the *Container* package on MikroTik, to default it is disabled.\
 To check if it is also activated in WinBox, open *New Terminal* and run:
 `system/device-mode/pr`\
 After the mode (e.g. `mode: enterprise`) should be compare the string `container: yes`\
 If you have already activated it, go next to the step 2.\
-Else if not you have to **download, install and activate the package**.\
+Else if not you have to **download, install and activate the package**.

 1. **Download**
 	- Go to https://mikrotik.com/download/archive